Bell 206: JetRanger

 When the YOH-4A was eliminated by the Army, Bell went about marketing the aircraft.
 In addition to the image problem, the helicopter lacked cargo space and only provided cramped seating for three passengers.
 The solution was a redesigned fuselage, sleeker and aesthetically appealing, adding 16 ft3 of cargo space in the process.
 A Bell executive contributed to the redesign by drawing two lines on a sketch extending the fuselage to where it meets the tail.
 The redesign was designated Bell 206A, and Bell President Edwin J. Ducayet named it the JetRanger, denoting an evolution from the popular Model 47J Ranger.

 Bell Helicopter ended production of the Bell 206B-3 version in 2010.
 In 2011, used 206B-3s sold for around $1.4 million depending upon equipment and configuration.
-Bell intended the Bell 505 Jet Ranger X to replace the 206 five-seat versions from around 2015 and compete with the Robinson R66.
+Bell introduced the Bell 505 Jet Ranger X to replace the 206 five-seat versions from around 2015 and compete with the Robinson R66.